 Each island -of which 40 are inhabited- has its own ways of embracing the local culture, making a Bahamas beach vacation certainly unforgettable.
-No matter what types of attractions you look for, city bustle, an array of mangroves, pink sandy beaches or authentic towns, there is certainly a Bahamian island that will match your needs!
+No matter what types of attractions you look for, city bustle, an array of mangroves, pink sandy beaches, or authentic towns, there is certainly a Bahamian island that will match your needs!

 Of all the attractions The Bahamas is known for, none is more synonymous with this getaway destination than its beaches.
-They are the reason why so many vacationers choose this island group to spend their holiday.
+They are the reason why so many vacationers choose this island group to spend their holidays.
 Given hundreds of wonderful Bahamas beaches, it is not easy to decide which one is the most beautiful, but here are five to start with:

 Found on Paradise Island, Cabbage Beach is located within walking distance of the famous Atlantis Bahamas Resort.
-While it is usually packed with tourists, but this is the place where you are most likely to spot celebrities on vacation.
+While it is usually packed with tourists, this is the place where you are most likely to spot celebrities on vacation.
 Cabbage Beach is fun for couples but also for families with children.
-Things to do at this beach are numerous including snorkeling, swimming and other water-based activities.
+Things to do at this beach are numerous including snorkeling, swimming, and other water-based activities.

 Cape Santa Maria Beach